Introduction to Factory Farming

 What is factory farming?

-Factory farming is a modern system of farming animals which uses highly intensive methods, and prioritises profit.
-Animals are kept in cramped, overcrowded conditions with a lack of environmental enrichment, poor hygiene standards and low animal welfare.
+Factory farming is a modern system of farming animals which uses highly intensive methods which prioritise profit above all other considerations.
+The UK has over 1,800 factory farms and the number has been increasing in recent years.
+In these farms, animals are kept in cramped, overcrowded conditions with a lack of environmental enrichment, poor hygiene standards and low animal welfare.

-Although exact conditions vary between countries and species, there is one unifying factor in all factory farming and that is that it is wholly unnatural.
-Over the past century animal farming has mutated from family run small holdings, to a ruthless profit-driven machine – an industrialised, fast-moving production line that prioritises profit over the welfare of animals, humans and our planet.
+Although conditions vary between countries and animals, there is one unifying factor in all factory farming in that it is wholly unnatural.
+Over the past century animal farming has changed from family run small holdings, to a ruthless profit-driven machine – an industrialised, fast-moving production line that prioritises profit over the welfare of animals, humans and the planet.

 By far the most factory farmed land animal in the world is the chicken.
-There are at least 20 billion chickens alive in the world at any one time – that’s almost three times the number of humans 2 Statista.com.
-2018.
-Number of chickens worldwide in 2018, by country.
-Available at: https://www.statista.com/statistics/263961/top-countries-worldwide-by-chicken-stock-2007/ .
-Fifty billion are killed annually across the world.
-The vast majority of these are kept packed in vast sheds.
+There are at least 26 billion chickens alive in the world at any one time – more than three times the number of people.2Our World in Data.
+2025.
+Number of chickens, 1961 to 2022.
+Available at: https://ourworldindata.org/explorers/animal-welfare In 2023, over 76 billion chickens were killed across the world.3FAOSTAT.
+2025.
+Crops and livestock products.
+Available at: https://www.fao.org/faostat/en/.
+The vast majority of them would have been confined in vast overcrowded sheds for their short, miserable lives.

-At least half of the world’s pigs are factory farmed – most born inside metal crates and incarcerated for the whole of their short lives.
-3 FAWC.
+At least half of the world’s pigs are factory farmed – many will be born inside metal crates and incarcerated for the rest of their short lives before being taken to slaughter.4Compassion in World Farming.
+2025 Pig Welfare.
 2015.
-Opinion on Free Farrowing Systems.
-Farm Animal Welfare Council [online] Available from: www.gov.uk/government/uploads/system/uploads/attachment_data/file/478588…
+Available at: https://www.ciwf.org.uk/farm-animals/pigs/pig-welfare/

 References